 4) Corporations should be chartered in the state in which they are headquartered.
 Probably, even for employee owned companies, it should be mandated in the charter something about ethical behavior, concern for community and concern for the long term good of our country.

 5) Possibly rather than have defined benefit pension systems where the employer has to pay pensions for currently retired employees, employers should be required to contribute to a pension fund for each hour worked by each employee.
 The organization that administers the pension fund would pay current retirees - thus freeing employers of the need to be shackled with large pension obligations for previous employees - regardless of the company's current market success.
+Note that for employee owned companies the employees would be paying into their own pensions.

 6) This economic system will never be implemented in the U.S. unless elections are publicly funded (with no opt-outs) and other changes in the way the federal government is run are made (such as getting rid of the seniority system in the U.S. Congress).